Joel-Hudgens/MIPS-assembly-conversion/README.md

 # MIPS Assembly Conversion
-This repository is dedicated to translating C code snippets into MIPS assembly language.
+This repository is dedicated to translating C code into MIPS assembly language.
 I wrote 100% of the mips code from scratch, without converters, using my knowledge from an assembly language course.
 I try to keep the code as readable as possible, utilizing white space, indentions, labels, and comments... something that gets important in low level languages.

 ## Purpose
 The purpose of these projects was to gain a deeper understanding of programming concepts such as loops, pointers, and recursion by exploring how they work underneath the hood in assembly language.

 ### Reflection
 Stepping through assembly while debugging errors in memory, registers, and stack was one of the most fun, yet challenging, things I have ever done, and I believe these challenges have made me a much better programmer.
+I have also gained a new appreciation for the creators of programming languages.
+It is hard to fathom how this entire process is automated for several machine architectures.

 ### Disclaimer